The PDFI_SS Electric Field Inversion Software: Numerical Solution of PDFI Equations in PDFI SS

 \subsection{The Staggered Grid Formulation for PDFI\_SS}

 In three dimensions, \citet{Yee1966} worked out a second-order accurate finite difference formulation for Maxwell's equations, pointing out that if one places different variables into different locations within the grid, that the governing continuum equations (the curls in Maxwell's equations) become conservative when written down in a finite difference form.
+In recent years, ``Mimetic Methods'' have been developed, which are higher order analogues to the Yee grid, in that different variables are defined at different locations within a voxel (such as at interiors, faces or edges), and with some internal structure in these voxel sub-domains allowed.
+The locations of the variables depend on which integral conservation law is being applied. (see $e.g.$ \citet{Candelaresi2014} and references therein).
+For our work, the second-order accurate Yee grid is sufficient.
 The Yee grid is the basis for the numerical implementation of the MF code described by \citet{Cheung2012}.

 In PDFI\_SS, we have a slightly different situation, where most of the calculations are defined on a subdomain of a spherical surface, so that the domain is two-dimensional, rather than three-dimensional.
 Nevertheless, the exercise shown in \S \ref{sec:advstag} shows that we want to use the advantages of a staggered grid description of the finite difference equations, which is inspired by the Yee grid.
 This is complicated by the fact that in addition to needing curl contributions to the electric field (see \S \ref{sec:ptd}), we also need to represent gradient contributions to the electric field (\S \ref{sec:doppler} - \ref{sec:Ideal}).
 This must be done in such a way that both contributions are co-located along the rails that surround a cell-center.
 We found a way to satisfy these constraints with a specific staggered grid arrangement of the physical and mathematical variables within our two-dimensional domain, summarized below.

 First, we define six different grid locations for variables in PDFI\_SS, illustrated schematically in Figures \ref{fig:gridtp} and \ref{fig:gridll}.
 For the moment, we use colatitude-longitude array index order in this discussion.
 We define the CE grid locations as being the centers of the two-dimensional cells; the CE grid variables are dimensioned $(m,n)$.
 Next, we define the interior corner grid locations, the ``CO'' grid, as residing at all the corners, or vertices of the cells, but specifically not including the vertices that lie along the domain edges.
 Variables lying on the CO grid will have dimension $(m-1,n-1)$.
 Next, we define the ``COE'' grid, which is also located along corners of cells, but in this case, the corners that lie along the domain edges are included.
 Variables lying on the COE grid will have dimension $(m+1,n+1)$.
 Variables that lie along cell edges that have constant values of $\phi$ (or longitude) but are at midpoints in $\theta$ (or colatitude) lie on the ``PE'' (phi-edge) locations of the domain.
 Variables at PE locations have dimension $(m,n+1)$.
 Variables that lie along edges with constant $\theta$ (or colatitude) but are at midpoints in $\phi$ lie on the ``TE'' (theta-edge) grid locations.
 Variables at TE locations have dimension $(m+1,n)$.
 Finally, if we are describing these grid locations, but using longitude-latitude index order, the dimensions of the variables are just the reverse of the dimensions given above.